Vasishta N. Simha

-Vasishta Niranjan Simha is an Indian actor and playback singer who predominantly works in Kannada and Telugu films.
-He is known for playing antagonist roles, with most notable role performance which critical acclaim in KGF (2018–2022).
+Vasishta N. Simha (born 19 October 1988) is an Indian actor and playback singer who predominantly works in Kannada, Telugu and Tamil films.
+He gained recognition for his portrayal of Kamal in the KGF film series (2018–2022) and is known for portraying antagonist, character and lead roles.
+His other notable films include Raja Huli, Godhi Banna Sadharana Mykattu, Tagaru, Salaar: Part 1 – Ceasefire and Love Li.

 Career

 In 2011, Vasishta quit his job as a software engineer and decided to enter the film industry as an actor.
 He initially worked on an unreleased film titled Hubballi Hudagaru, before having his first release with Arya's Love (2013).
 He subsequently made a breakthrough with his role as the main antagonist in Raja Huli (2013), a remake of the Tamil film, Sundarapandian (2012).
 He later also appeared in Rudra Tandava (2014), a remake of the Tamil film Pandiya Naadu (2013).

 Vasishta then appeared in JKS's bilingual film, Alone, in a leading role alongside Nikesha Patel.
 Portraying the male lead, the actor managed to get an introduction into the Tamil film industry and the film won mixed reviews.
 He made his Telugu film debut with the film Narappa in 2021.
 In KGF, Vasishta played the role of Bangalore-based gangster Kamal, one of the major antagonists in the film.